carrotsearch/elasticsearch-lingo3g/README.md

     Windows:
     bin\elasticsearch-plugin install file:///c:/.../(plugin)/build/distributions/elasticsearch-lingo3g-*.zip

-The installer will display a popup to request additional permissions - you have to accept this request, otherwise the plugin will not be installed.
+The installer will display a popup to request additional permissions for class loader access and user home folder access.
+You can comment out (or remove) user home folder access - this will prevent license scanning there but the plugin will work.
+Class loader permissions are required and have to be accepted.

 ### Installation from binaries